Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 Let us now start connecting these results with the discussion undertaken in the previous sections.
 In this regard, we already know from Sec.~\ref{section_quasiprobs} that, if the density operator $\rho$ at the beginning of the work protocol does not contain quantum coherence $\chi$ with respect to the eigenbasis of $\mathcal{H}(t_1)$ ($\rho=\mathcal{D}_1[\rho]$), then the first energy measurement of the TPM scheme is not invasive.
 Hence, in such a case, $\langle W\rangle_{\rm TPM} - \Delta F$ denotes, without any ambiguities, the \emph{dissipated work} that is the amount of work that cannot be converted in extracted work.

 However, the JE breaks down if $\rho$ is not a thermal state.
-The failure of the JE also occurs when $\rho$ is thermal but the dynamics of the quantum system is non-unital, possibly leading to heat dissipation~\cite{CampisiPRL2009,SagawaPRL2010,CampisiNJP2015,HernandezGomezPRR2020}.
+The failure of the JE also occurs when $\rho$ is thermal but the dynamics of the quantum system is nonunital, possibly leading to heat dissipation~\cite{CampisiPRL2009,SagawaPRL2010,CampisiNJP2015,HernandezGomezPRR2020}.
 As a consequence, one ends up with an expression similar to the JE that exhibits a correction that is not a state function and depends on both the dynamical map to which the quantum system is subject and its initial state.
-We stress that this holds also in the case no quantum coherence $\chi$ is contained in $\rho$, i.e., $\rho=\mathcal{D}_1[\rho]$.
-Accordingly, by setting $\rho=\mathcal{D}_1[\rho]$, the characteristic function of the work distribution provided by the TPM scheme reads as~\cite{MorikuniJSP11,KafriPRA2012,AlbashPRE13,GardasSciRep2018,HernandezGomez2021nonthermal}
+We stress that, in the general case, a correction is present also in the case no quantum coherence $\chi$ is contained in $\rho$, i.e., $\rho=\mathcal{D}_1[\rho]$.
+Accordingly, by setting $\rho=\mathcal{D}_1[\rho]$, the characteristic function of the work distribution provided by the TPM scheme reads as~\cite{MorikuniJSP11,KafriPRA2012,AlbashPRE13,GardasSciRep2018,HernandezGomez2021nonthermal,SoretPRA2022}

 where